Domain Wall Network: A Dual Solution for Gravitational Waves and Hubble Tension?

-In addition, we can interpret our result in the QCD axion framework.
-The domain wall tension is $\sigma_{\rm DW}=9.23 f_a^2 m_a$~\cite{Hiramatsu2013}.
-The QCD axion mass $m_a$ and the decay constant $f_a$ has a fixed relation, $\chi_a = m_a^2 f_a^2$, where $\chi_a$ is the topological susceptibility of QCD .
-One of the most recent results based on lattice simulation~\cite{borsanyi2016calculation} gives that $\chi_a \approx (75.6 \MeV)^4$ for temperature below about $150~\MeV$.
-Therefore, there is a one-to-one correspondence between $\sigma_{\rm DW}$ and $m_a$ and the preferred range of $\sigma_{\rm DW}$ in Eq.~\eqref{eq:prefer-2} can be mapped into $m_a \sim 10^{-13}-10^{-8}\ {\rm eV}$.
+For the QCD axion case, we can map the preferred DW parameter space, Eq.~\eqref{eq:prefer-2}, to the axion mass $m_a \sim 10^{-13}-10^{-8}\ {\rm eV}$ \footnote{Lighter scalars might be excluded due to the absence of invisible Higgs decay~\cite{Stojkovic:2013ppa}.
+Fortunately, the Higgs boson's decay rate into axions under study is nearly negligible, implying minimal impact on the branching fraction of the Higgs into Standard Model particles~\cite{Oikonomou:2023bah}. }.
+We have used $\sigma_{\rm DW}=9.23 f_a^2 m_a$~\cite{Hiramatsu2013} and the fixed relation $\chi_a = m_a^2 f_a^2 \approx (75.6 \MeV)^4$~\cite{borsanyi2016calculation} where $\chi_a$ is the QCD topological susceptibility and $f_a$ is the decay constant.
 Although for such axions to decay into dark radiation (\eg dark photons) may face a difficulty that the axion couplings are usually suppressed by $f_a$, the coupling with dark radiation could be made large enough via careful model buildings (see \eg Refs.~\cite{Agrawal:2017eqm, Agrawal:2018vin}) to make a fast decay.
 Many terrestrial experiments aim to directly search for axions in this mass range, such as ABRACADABRA~\cite{Ouellet_2019,Salemi_2021}, DM-Radio~\cite{DM-Radio}, SRF~\cite{Berlin_2021}, WISPLC~\cite{Zhang_2022}, SHAFT~\cite{Gramolin_2020}, and CASPEr~\cite{JacksonKimball:2017elr}.
 Searching for GW signal induced by the (axionic) DW network in PPTA data could be a cross-check and complementary to these experiments.
 We also explored additional hypotheses, setting the CPL process as an unknown background or from SMBHBs.
 Under these scenarios, we obtain the parameter space Eq.~\eqref{eq:exclude-2} ruled out at 95\% C.L.
 Furthermore, our results indicate that networks with varying $N_{\DW}$ yield similar outcomes.